2024 GHS Label Requirements for Safety and Compliance

 What are GHS labels?

 Essentially, GHS labels are a very specific type of chemical safety sticker.
 They feature standardized symbols, words, and information to make it easier for workers around the world to understand the labels.
-Of course, the primary function of the GHS guidelines is to help employers communicate hazards better.
+Of course, the primary function of the GHS label requirements is to help employers communicate hazards better.
 However, in many cases, U.S. law requires them on hazardous chemical containers as well.

 The Globally Harmonized System (GHS)